-Property Niaga Sdn Bhd purchased safety equipment for their employees' usage in compliance with OSHAS law and regulations that requires every manufacturing company to provide such safety equipment e.g. helmet, boots, jacket, etc. Such suppliers are not stated in the employees' employment contract.
-Property Niaga is required to account for output tax subject to the free gift rules.
+Property Niaga Sdn Bhd (PNSB) purchased safety equipment for their employees' usage in compliance with OSHAS law and regulations that requires every manufacturing company to provide such safety equipment e.g. helmet, boots, jacket, etc. Such supplies are not stated in the employees' employment contract.